justwes2/terraforming-iam/README.md

-## Terraforming IAM Policies, Groups, and Roles
+# Terraforming IAM Policies, Groups, and Roles

 One of the challenges of cloud governace in the hub and spoke model is ensuring consistantcy of rights across all environments.
 Like all cloud infrastructure, there are a number of tools for managing infrastructure as code.
 This framework allows users to manage access using Terraform.
-For more information about Terraform, see the docs[https://terraform.com/docs].
+For more information about Terraform, see the TODO docs[https://terraform.com/docs].
 Using nested modules, this framework calls for the creation of the same IAM resources in multiple AWS accounts.

 ### Adding an account